 What are freckles?

 They’re small and flat, brown or dark yellow spots that can appear alone or in a cluster.
-They’re usually hereditary, and usually seen on very fair-skinned people.
-But freckles can also be caused by overexposure to the sun, and can also appear on darker-skinned people.
+They're usually hereditary but freckles can also be caused by overexposure to the sun.
 Skin darkening is the body’s natural protection against harmful UV rays, so the appearance of freckles is a sign of mild sun damage.

 When do I start to panic?